Cecilia Anim: Community

 Anim is also active in her local community, being particularly involved with St Augustine's, Kilburn and the parish schools.
 She is Chair of Governors at St Augustine's CE Primary School.

 Awards

 Anim was awarded the Bevan award for Health and Wellbeing in 2013.
-2016 saw Anim receive an honorary Doctor of Health degree from Bradford University.
+2016 saw Anim receive an honorary Doctor of Health degree from the University of Bradford.
 In the Queen's 2017 New Year's Honours list Anim was appointed a CBE in recognition of her role as a nurse, RCN president and contribution to her community.
+Anim was awarded Fellowship of the Royal College of Nursing in 2021.